PatrickOMullan/TextFlex/README.md

 <h2 align="center">How is it built?</h2>

 The application is written using the Django framework and utilizes basic HTML, CSS, Javascript, and some convinient bootstrap classes.
-The back end of the application uses the BeautifulSoup web scraping library as well as Google's google api for searching for book vendors.
+The back end of the application uses the BeautifulSoup web scraping library as well as Google's google api for searching for book vendors and its auth API for setting up a server email.

 <h2 align="center">What do I need to run it?</h2>